Jarren Duran Player Props: Red Sox vs. Diamondbacks

 Jarren Duran At The Plate

-- Duran is batting .300 with 13 doubles, three home runs and nine walks.
+- Duran is hitting .300 with 13 doubles, three home runs and nine walks.

-- He has hit a home run in three games this year (8.8%), homering in 2.3% of his chances at the plate.
+- He has gone deep in three games this season (8.8%), homering in 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.